damianociarla/DCSSelectCityFormFieldBundle/README.md

 ### B) Enable the bundle

-Enable the required bundles in the kernel:
+To enable it add the bundle instance in the kernel:

 	<?php
 	// app/AppKernel.php